akazukin5151/koneko/README.md

 * Revamped lscat to use only the generators to display the images, rather than for loops, heavy classes, and fragile inheritance
     * Users view actually got faster, because two yield statements are apparently faster than two nested for loops
     * No significant speed difference for Galley views.
+* Continuous integration tested on linux and macos

 # FAQ